Stefannn444/CalculatorMAP/README.md

 # Calculator App
-A Windows-inspired Calculator app, developed by means of C# and WPF (.NET Framework), part of my university's Advanced Programming Environments Course
+A Windows-inspired Calculator app, developed by means of C# and WPF (.NET), part of my university's Advanced Programming Environments Course

 ## Features
 * **MVVM Architecture**